jtoy/awesome-tensorflow/README.md

 * [Terry Um’s TensorFlow Exercises](https://github.com/terryum/TensorFlow_Exercises) - Re-create the codes from other TensorFlow examples
 * [Installing TensorFlow on Raspberry Pi 3](https://github.com/samjabrahams/tensorflow-on-raspberry-pi) - TensorFlow compiled and running properly on the Raspberry Pi
 * [Classification on time series](https://github.com/guillaume-chevalier/LSTM-Human-Activity-Recognition) - Recurrent Neural Network classification in TensorFlow with LSTM on cellphone sensor data
+* [TensorFlow Tutorials with YouTube Videos](https://github.com/Hvass-Labs/TensorFlow-Tutorials) - These tutorials are intended for beginners in Deep Learning and TensorFlow

 <a name="github-projects" />
 ## Models/Projects